-Preservation, pickling, potting, drying, smoking, curing and deep-freezing (which are energically reasonable for a whole kana or bolo) can contribute to the variety of food all over the year.
-The larders of the bolos will be much more interesting than our refrigerators nowadays.
-The different sorts of wine, beer, liquor, whiskey, cheese, tobacco, sausages, and drugs will develop into as many specialities of certain bolos and will be exchanged among them.
-(As it was in the Middle Ages, when every monastery had its own specialty.)
-The wealth of pleasures that has been destroyed and levelled out by mass production can be reclaimed, and networks of personal relationships of connoisseurs will spread over the whole planet. of about 500 persons ("Thirty households, fifteen from either side, are assigned to each hall and take their meals there."
+technical point of view.
+This is also the case for anarchist or syndicalist theories and for most utopias.
+Thomas More in 1516 combines 30 large households into units of about 500 persons ("Thirty households, fifteen from either side, are assigned to each hall and take their meals there."
 Utopia, Washington Square Press, 1971, p.
 59.).
 The basic communities of the 19th-century utopians (Fourier, Saint-Simon, Cabet, Owen, etc.) are mostly larger, because they're oriented towards pure autarky.
 Fourier's phalansteres are little universes containing all human passions and occupations.
 Most modern utopias are in fact totalitarian, mono-cultural models organized around work and education.
 Ironically, some utopian elements have been used for the conception of prisons, hospitals, and in totalitarian regimes (fascism, socialism, etc).

 In A Blueprint for Suruival (The Ecologist, Volume 2, No. 1, 1972, quoted in David Dickson, Alternative Technology, Fontana, 1974, p.
 140), the basic units are "neighborhoods" of about 500 persons that form "communities" of 5000 persons and "regions" of 500,000 persons, which in turn are the basis for "nations."
 Callenbach (Ecotopia, Bantam New Age Books, 1975) proposes "minicities" of about 10,000 people and communities of 20-30 persons.
-In a Swiss study (Binswanger, Geissberger, Ginsburg, Wege aus der Wohlstandsfalle, fischer alternativ, 1979, p.
-233), social units of more than 100 persons are considered to be "nontransparent", while the Hopi say that "a man cannot be a man when he lives in a community that counts more than 3000 persons".
+In a Swiss study (Bin-swanger, Geissberger, Ginsburg, Wege aus der Wohlstandsfalle, fischer alternativ, 1979, p.
+233), social units of more than 100 persons are considered to be "non-transparent", while the Hopi say that "a man cannot be a man when he lives in a community that counts more than 3000 persons".
 Skinner's Walden Two (Macmillan, 1948) is populated by 2000 persons, and the largest crowd in his system is 200 persons.
-See also Galtung's self-reliance communities: 10, 10, etc. Most utopias are full of general prescriptions that are compulsory in all their basic dimensions (clothing, work timetables, education, sexuality, etc.), and they postulate certain principles of internal organization (democracy, syphogrants, etc.).
+See also Galtung's self-reliance communities: 102, 103, etc. Most utopias are full of general prescriptions that are compulsory in all their basic dimensions (clothing, work timetables, education, sexuality, etc.), and they postulate certain principles of internal organization (democracy, syphogrants, etc.).
 Reason, practicability, harmony, non-violence, ecology, economic efficiency, morality, all are central motivations.
 But in a bolo culturally defined people live together and their motivations are not determined by a compulsory set of moral laws.
 Each bolo is different.
 Not even a perfectly democratic structure can guarantee the expression and realization of the desires of the participating persons.
 This is also a basic flaw of many proposals for self-administration (block councils, neighborhood-defense committees, soviets, grassroots democracy, etc.), especially if such grassroot organizations are initiated and controlled by state or party organisms.
 Only cultural identity and diversity can guarantee a certain degree of independence and "democracy".
 This is not a question of politics.

 As the bolos are relatively large, there will be subdivisions and supplementary structures and organisms in most of them.
 Such problems as having (or not having) children, education (or better: no education at all), polygamy, exogamy, relations, etc. cannot be dealt with in such a large frame.
+These context for living, producing, dying.2 The bolo replaces the old "agreement" called money.
+In and around the bolo the ibus can get their daily 2000 calories, a living space, medical care, the basics of survival, and indeed much more.

-These structures will be different in every bolo (kanas, families, large households, gangs, single cells, dormitories or not, totems, etc.).
+The ibu is born in a bolo, it passes its childhood there, is taken care of when it's ill, learns certain things, tinkers around, is structures will be different in every bolo (kanas, families, large households, gangs, single cells, dormitories or not, totems, etc.).